MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointOnline/administration/access-denied-or-need-permission-error-sharepoint-online-or-onedrive-for-business.md

 1. Determine what <a href="https://docs.microsoft.com/sharepoint/understanding-permission-levels" target="_blank">permission level</a> the user should have to the site (member, owner, etc.) and verify the permission via the **Check Permissions** feature.

    1. To use the **Check Permissions** feature, navigate to the User.aspx page by selecting the gear icon in the upper right corner, then **Site Permissions**.
-In the flyout select **Advanced permissions settings**.
+In the flyout, select **Advanced permissions settings**.

       For example, the full URL will resemble the following: `https://contoso.sharepoint.com/_layouts/15/user.aspx`
    1. In the top ribbon, choose **Check Permissions**.